 Identifying possible solutions to avoid those limitations in 6G.

-WT#2: objectives related to studying Layer 3 NAS protocol definitions.
+WT#2: objectives related to studying Layer 3 NAS protocol definitions based on the outcomes of WT#1.
 Those objectives can start before conclusion of SA2 and SA3 studies.
 That includes:

 Layer-3 protocol architecture and encoding.